PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 - `sidebarTitle`: the title shown in the sidebar.
 If this value isn't provided the `title` property is used.
 - `showTitle` should always be set to `true`.

 Some pages, such as blogposts, may have additional fields.
-You can often use Visual Studio Code to refer to existing pages for examples, but if in doubt you can always ask for help our Slack group.
+You can often refer to the source of existing pages for examples, but if in doubt you can always ask for help in the [PostHog Community Slack](/slack).

 #### Images/GIFs